belluga/belluga_now_docker/foundation_documentation/modules/transaction_bridge_module.md

 ## 1. Overview

-The Transaction Bridge module (MOD-305) connects Guar[APP]ari’s tenant experiences to the external Commercial Engine.
+The Transaction Bridge module (MOD-305) connects tenant experiences to the external Commercial Engine.
 It orchestrates booking intents, deposits, payments, refunds, and loyalty credits while shielding the Flutter app from the complexity of multi-instrument pricing.
 The bridge persists lightweight booking projections and webhooks so we can continue operating during mock phases without a live payment processor.

 ---